 It is also worth pointing out that there are plenty of products available that supposedly help you tighten your vagina, but they are simply scams that monetize your insecurities and feed you a placebo effect.
 There are no pills you can take orally that will help with the tightness of your vaginal walls or pelvic floor.

 You can safely add vaginal weights to Kegels, too, which not only helps strengthen your pelvic floor muscles but can also lead to better and more dependable orgasms.
+Working on tightening of the vagina can bring multiple benefits.
 Just be careful not to start with weights that are too heavy for you and to use the proper technique.

 There are also non-surgical procedures available.
 Laser treatment like MonaLisa Touch is non-invasive and performed as an out-patient procedure and we use lasers to stimulate the collagen within the vaginal walls.
-This treatment helps fight dryness, loss of elasticity, incontinence, pain, and burning.
+This treatment fights for vaginal rejuvenation on all fronts.
+Say goodbye to dryness, loss of elasticity, incontinence, pain, and burning.

 The fact is, you don’t have to resign yourself to a life of vaginal dryness, weakness, urinary incontinence, or painful and unsatisfying sexual experiences.